vikingeducation/assignment_data_modeling/README.md

 Advanced 1.

 To have a list of products, users, orders, shipments, and see which user made an order, which products were in the order.
-Each order can be broken up in many shipments, and one shipment might contain many orders.
+Each order can be broken up in many shipments, and one shipment might contain many orders. each product might be in many orders and many shipments

 product
 user